3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

-There are four different ways of writing 0 and three ways of writing 1 on this slide.
+And this is an example of converted initfile, part one - definitions.
+Note that on this slide there are four different ways of writing 0 and three ways of writing 1.

 ---